Madagascar travel info

 Entry requirements

-US citizens must have a passport that is valid for at least six months beyond the date of their arrival in Madagascar.
-A 90-day visa can be obtained on arrival.
+US citizens must have a passport that is valid for at least six months beyond the date of entry into Madagascar, with sufficient blank pages for visa stamps.
+A tourist visa allowing a stay of up to 90 days can be obtained on arrival or via eVisa.

-British citizens must have a passport that is valid for at least six months beyond the date of their arrival in Madagascar.
-A 90-day visa can be obtained on arrival.
+British citizens must have a passport that is valid for at least six months beyond the date of entry into Madagascar, with sufficient blank pages for visa stamps.
+A tourist visa allowing a stay of up to 90 days can be obtained on arrival or via eVisa.

-Canadian citizens must have a passport that is valid for at least six months beyond the date of their arrival in Madagascar.
-A 90-day visa can be obtained on arrival.
+Canadian citizens must have a passport that is valid for at least six months beyond the date of entry into Madagascar, with sufficient blank pages for visa stamps.
+A tourist visa allowing a stay of up to 90 days can be obtained on arrival or via eVisa.

-Australians must have a passport that is valid for at least six months beyond the date of their arrival in Madagascar.
-A 90-day visa can be obtained on arrival.
+Australian citizens must have a passport that is valid for at least six months beyond the date of entry into Madagascar, with sufficient blank pages for visa stamps.
+A tourist visa allowing a stay of up to 90 days can be obtained on arrival or via eVisa.

-South African citizens must have a passport that is valid for at least six months beyond the date of their arrival in Madagascar.
-A 90-day visa can be obtained on arrival.
+South African citizens must have a passport that is valid for at least six months beyond the date of entry into Madagascar, with sufficient blank pages for visa stamps.
+A tourist visa allowing a stay of up to 90 days can be obtained on arrival or via eVisa.

-Irish citizens must have a passport that is valid for at least six months beyond the date of their arrival in Madagascar.
-A 90-day visa can be obtained on arrival.
+Irish citizens must have a passport that is valid for at least six months beyond the date of entry into Madagascar, with sufficient blank pages for visa stamps.
+A tourist visa allowing a stay of up to 90 days can be obtained on arrival or via eVisa.

-New Zealand citizens must have a passport that is valid for at least six months beyond the date of their arrival in Madagascar.
-A 90-day visa can be obtained on arrival.
+New Zealand citizens must have a passport that is valid for at least six months beyond the date of entry into Madagascar, with sufficient blank pages for visa stamps.
+A tourist visa allowing a stay of up to 90 days can be obtained on arrival or via eVisa.

 Useful contacts